-I am Dr Grant Wilson, a Teaching and Research Fellow within the Environmental and Energy Engineering group, Department of Chemical and Biological Engineering at the University of Sheffield.
+I am Dr Grant Wilson, a Lecturer within the School of Chemical Engineering at the University of Birmingham.
 I am passionate about energy data visualisation and public engagement.

 This is a personal project, it is linked to my research and I’ve also found it to be a helpful teaching resource.
 I would be delighted if others found the charts to be helpful too.

 I strongly believe that the debate surrounding Great Britain’s energy transition is supported by better access to historical energy data.
-There are several websites and apps that already do this in different ways – and my aim is that this website will add to the energy data landscape by having an historical overview based around a weekly and possibly monthly timeframe.
+There are several websites and apps that already do this in different ways – and my aim is that this website will add to the energy data landscape.

 I also strongly believe in the need to think about energy systems in a Whole Systems manner – and that the transition of deriving greater amounts of primary energy from variable renewable resources requires a more granular approach to modelling and energy data reporting.

 This is explored in the open access paper at http://journal.frontiersin.org/article/10.3389/fenrg.2016.00033/full which describes the Shared Axis Energy Diagram.
 Having access to daily information regarding supply and demand of various energy vectors will be a key aspect of managing any country’s future energy supply.
 If a country does not currently have the data in place to provide a Shared Axis Energy Diagram at a daily basis – this should flag up a gap to put monitoring in place in order to provide this data.

 The underlying data are publicly available from National Grid’s and Elexon’s websites.

 The charts are licensed under a Creative Commons Attribution-NonDerivatives 4.0 International License by i.a.g.wilson (at) bham.ac.uk